GeoNode/documentation/advanced/contrib/index.rst

 .. note:: Users mapped from LDAP will be marked with an ``ldap`` tag.
 This will be used to keep them in sync.

-.. warning:: If you remove the ``ldap`` tag, the users will be threated as pure internal GeoNode ones.
+.. warning:: If you remove the ``ldap`` tag, the users will be threaten as pure internal GeoNode ones.

 You may also manually generate the geonode groups in advance, before users login.
 In this case, when a user logs in and the mapped LDAP group already